-Object files must be Intel OMF-86 format absolute files.
+Object files are typically Intel OMF-86 format absolute files.

-When using the HP AxLS 8086/186~C compiler to generate code, use the "-Wc,-F" option to disable register variables.
+Note When using the HP AxLS 8086/186 C compiler to generate code, use the "-Wc,-F" option to disable register variables.

 You can also load Motorola S-Record and Intel Hexadecimal format files; however, no symbolic information from these files will be loaded.